 Gaby Vaca-Flores, RDN, CLE, shares the best foods for healthy sperm to boost male fertility and support men’s overall health.

+There are a variety of factors that influence fertility in general, many of which are out of your control, but diet is actually something that could make a difference, particularly when it comes to male fertility.
 While many know that a nutritious diet is essential for a healthy lifestyle, few know about the relationship between nutrition and healthy sperm.

 Science tells us that the foods men eat may influence sperm quality.
 In this article, we’ll look at the key signs of healthy sperm, followed by exactly what to eat for healthy sperm.

-What Does healthy Sperm Look Like?
+What Does Healthy Sperm Look Like?

 Healthy male testicles can create a couple million sperm each day, averaging about 1,500 sperm per second.

-1. Sperm volume/count
+1. Sperm Volume/Count

-According the US National Library of Medicine, normal sperm volume can range from 1.5 to five milliliters per ejaculation.
+According to the US National Library of Medicine, normal sperm volume can range from 1.5 to five milliliters per ejaculation.
 This number differs from actual sperm count, which should vary from 20 to 150 million sperm per milliliter.

 2. Sperm Motility

-3. Sperm shape
+3. Sperm Shape